azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

       ![The Power BI New output screen is shown configured.
 The Authorize connection has been clicked.](media/stream-analytics-second-pbi-output.png 'Power BI new output')

-14. Select **Save**.
+14. Select **Save**

-15. Next, select Query from the left-hand menu, under Job Topology.
+15. Next, select Query from the left-hand menu, under Job Topology

     ![Under Job Topology, Query is circled.](media/image59.png 'Job Topology section')